TheBlode/Evolution-Gaming-Scripts/README.md

 ## How to run these scripts
 - These scripts run entirely inside your browser's console.
 Nothing else is required.
+- To customise the bot settings, go to "Define your bot settings here!" and edit the values below that line up until "End of bot settings".

 - Open up your browser's developer tools (usually F12).
 - Make sure you select the iFrame that the game is loaded into;
     - You can right click on the game to discover the game's direct URL and can load the game directly in your browser with no need to select the iFrame.